Ben Halloran

-Benjamin Halloran (/en/ born 14 June 1992) is an Australian soccer player who plays as a winger for Brisbane Roar in the A-League, Australia's top division for association football.
+Benjamin Halloran (/en/ born 14 June 1992) is an Australian soccer player who most recently played as a winger for Brisbane Roar in the A-League, Australia's top division for association football.
 He has previously represented Australia, including an appearance in the 2014 World Cup.
 Halloran has played club football in three continents.

 Club career

 Halloran with Gold Coast United in 2010.

 Gold Coast United

 Halloran made his debut for Gold Coast United as a substitute in their Round 4, 1–0 loss to Melbourne Victory in the 2010–11 season.

 On 6 January 2011, Gold Coast United coach Miron Bleiberg addressed the speculation that the talented player may leave the club however Bleiberg was adamant that the player was contracted for another two years and unless a sizable transfer offer was made the player would remain at Gold Coast.

 In the 2010–11 A-League season, Halloran started two games and came on as substitute twice.
 The next season Halloran established himself as a future Socceroos player.
 He had a stand out season for Gold Coast.
 He played 17 games and scored four goals.
 Halloran had a great game against Adelaide United, where he scored one goal and received the match ball for a best on ground performance.